Need to Talk About Bad Breath?

 1. Not looking after teeth and gums properly

 Plaque bacteria is constantly building up on, around and in-between your teeth and this can be responsible for halitosis.
-As these bacteria breaks down particles of food in your mouth it can release an unpleasant smelling gas causing your breath to smell bad.
+As these bacteria break down particles of food in your mouth they can release an unpleasant smelling gas causing your breath to smell bad.

-The best way to help prevent this is to adopt a good oral health routine: brush twice a day with a fluoride toothpaste, like Sensodyne Fresh Mint or Sensodyne Extra Fresh Gel, and floss to remove plaque and trapped food from those hard to reach places in between your teeth.
+One way to help prevent this is to adopt a good oral health routine: brush twice a day with a fluoride toothpaste, like Sensodyne Original Mint or Sensodyne Extra Fresh, and floss to remove plaque and trapped food from those hard to reach places in between your teeth.

 2. Specific foods or drinks are causing a problem